theroshanmore/theroshanmore/README.md

 - 👋 Hi, I’m Roshan More.
 - 👀 I’m interested in Statistics and applications of AI/ML.
-- 🌱 I’m currently doing my M.Tech in Modeling and Simulation at Department of Scientific computing, Modeling and Simulation, Pune university.
+- 🌱 PG with M.Tech in Modeling and Simulation from Department of Scientific computing, Modeling and Simulation, Pune university.
 - Specialization is Machine learning and Complex Networks.
 - 💞️ I’m looking to collaborate on Machine learning and Networks problems to be solved.
 - 📫 You can reach me at roshan.v.more@gmail.com.